HyDE-Project/Hyde-cli/README.md

      Hyde-install
      ```

-3. **Advanced Usage and if you installed Hyde first **
+2. **Advanced Usage and if you installed Hyde first**
    - For more control over the installation process, you can use the following options:

      - **Custom Directory**
        - To clone Hyde into a custom directory and then run the installation, use the `-d` or `--dir` option followed by the path to your desired directory.
-The default path is `/home/khing/.cache/hyde-cli/Hyde`.
+The default path is `$HOME/.cache/hyde-cli/Hyde`.
          ```
          Hyde-install --dir /path/to/Clone/Hyde
          ```